FIWARE/tutorials.IoT-Sensors/README.md

 ###  Push Command using HTTP POST

-Setting up the southbound communication between an IoT Agent and an IoT message broker is known as provisioning.
-This ensures that the IoT Agent holds sufficient information to be able to contact the IoT message broker.
+Setting up the southbound communication between an IoT Agent and IoT devices is known as provisioning.
+This ensures that the IoT Agent holds sufficient information to be able to contact each IoT device.
 In other words it knows where to send commands and which commands are supported.
-In order to send a command to a device, the IoT Agent sends a POST request to the endpoint supplied by the IoT message broker.
+In order to send a command to a device, the IoT Agent sends a POST request to the endpoint supplied by the device.
 The body of the POST request holds the command.

 The payload for Ultralight commands has the following format: